 “We’re Ranked #1 On Google!”

 I’ve lost count of the number of times I’ve heard this from business owners (or even marketing people, who really ought to know better).
-We’ll enter into a conversation about the optimization of their online content for search engines, and I’m told in no uncertain terms that there’s nothing to worry about from that side.
-“We consistently appear as the top search result on Google, Bing, and the rest,” I’m told.
+We’ll enter into a conversation about the optimization of their online content to better present the site to search engines, and I’m told in no uncertain terms that there’s nothing to worry about from that side.
+“We consistently appear as the top search result on Google, Bing, and the rest,” they say.

-When I ask what search terms are being used to bring that result, I’m invariably told that it’s the name of their business!
+But when I ask what search terms they’re using to bring that result, I’m invariably told that it’s the name of their business!
 Once again (in case you didn’t catch it the first time): The name of their business.
 I’m sorry people, but if your business is called XYZ Accounting and you don’t come up in at least the top three results when someone does a search for “XYZ Accounting”, then you may as well go home right now.

-And – more often than not – the page they’re clicking on is not your homepage.
-And that highlights a number of problems.
+And – more often than not – the page the search engine is showing isn’t your homepage.
+This highlights a number of problems.

 Take a look a one of the sub-pages of your website.
 How does it look?
-Imagine that it’s the first page that a visitor sees when they come to your website.
-Does the content stand on its own two feet, or does its reason for being depend on other pages?
+Imagine it’s the first page that a visitor sees when they come to your website.
+Does the content stand on its own two feet, or does its reason for being depend on the visitor having already seen other pages?
 Are there important links or content on your “real” homepage that are not immediately accessible from this page?
 Can the visitor easily get to your “About” page and “Contact” page (probably the two most-visited pages on your website) in one click?

-You don’t get to decide on which page your visitors join your website.
-That control has been given over to the search engines.
-Google, and the rest, are effectively deciding which page on your website is the “homepage” for the visitor.
+You don’t get to decide on which page your visitors enter your website.
+That control has been passed to the search engines.
+Google, and the rest, are effectively deciding which page on your website is the “homepage” for the visitor, based upon the search terms they’ve entered.
 Every page on your website needs to be strong enough to stand on its own, as much as being part of a wider, integrated brand experience.